psycpv/design-system/README.md

 The Dependabot configuration is located in the `.github/dependabot.yml`.
-It is configured to check weekly for new versions of dependencies in the `package.json` and actions used in workflows.
-If there is a new versions, Dependabot opens a PR.
+It is configured to check weekly for new versions of dependencies in the `package.json` and actions used in the workflows.
+If there is a new version, Dependabot opens a PR.

 ## Optimizations